Customers who aren’t fully engaged after 90 days don’t stay customers very long – Sixteen Ventures

 ARPA: $100K to $1M

 Let’s take the example of an enterprise CRM software.
 Each customer will want to solve different problems.
 Customer A might want to solve forecasting revenue whereas Customer B might be looking to improve response times.
+Enterprise customers in the SaaS space demand a human touch on a regular basis.
+Hence, enterprise SaaS Onboarding requires a mix of automation and Human Intervention as well.

 You need to discuss with the client and understand his/her requirements and then use an onboarding process as per the use case.
 You also need to make appropriate customizations to deliver value to the customer.